Skip to content

 How to serve SPAs that use HTML5 History API

-To serve an SPA that uses HTML5 History API, configure files serving with a fallback_document="index.html" if the index file is called "index.html" (like it happens in most scenarios).
+To serve an SPA that uses the HTML5 History API, configure a fallback_document="index.html" if the index file is called "index.html".

 from blacksheep import Application